griffinpinney/griffinpinney.github.io/_pages/puzzles.md

         <summary><strong>Clue:</strong> Apparently, Toohey's in empty encounter (4)</summary>
         <p>
           <strong>Answer:</strong> Meet<br>
-          <strong>Explanation:</strong> "Toohey's" (an Australian bear) sounds like "two e's"; empty sounds like "m-t".
+          <strong>Explanation:</strong> "Toohey's" (an Australian bear) sounds like "two e's"; "empty" sounds like "m-t".
 So, "Toohey's in empty" describes "two e's in m-t", or "meet", which also means "encounter".
         </p>
       </details>
     </li>